The number of adult women diagnosed with ADHD has doubled in recent years. Learn about the subtle symptoms you're most likely to miss.

 Less attention is given to the inattentive type of ADHD.
 In fact, its common symptoms are often explained away as personality traits, like being “scatterbrained,” “overwhelmed,” or “spacy.”

-If you have inattentive ADHD:
+If you have inattentive ADHD, you might notice these symptoms:

 You can also have “combined” ADHD, which includes symptoms of both inattentive and hyperactive types.